thizizzen/Expense-Tracker/README.md

 Simplicity and Robustness:

-I prioritize simplicity for clarity and maintainability, ensuring each code block serves a specific purpose.
+We prioritize simplicity for clarity and maintainability, ensuring each code block serves a specific purpose.
 While basic error handling is in place using messagebox.showwarning, there's room for further enhancements to fortify the code's robustness.
 The aim is a balanced approach, making the application both easy to understand and resilient.

 ## Individual Assessment
 Ocampo, Zhenrel - 35%

 Bon, Peter Amador - 21.66%

 Herilla, Laurence - 21.66%

 Castillo, Khastin - 21.66%

 ## License